tenihasina/ERC_Real_Time/README.md

 #KAMUH

-This repository is a public implementation of the paper : "Knowledge Aware Multi-Headed Network with Dialogue Act and Emotion Shift Multi-Task Learning for Emotion Recognition in Conversation"
+This repository is a public implementation of the paper : "Real-Time Multimodal Emotion Recognition in Conversation for Multi-Party Interactions"

 ## Datasets